truesocialmetrics/gearman-stats/README.md

 #### With composer

-1. Add this project and [Cdn](https://github.com/necromant2005/cdn) in your composer.json:
+1. Add this to your composer.json:

 ```json
 "require": {